Geneva, May 23, 2017PR/2017/807

 The new plan, unveiled during WIPO Re:Searchâs biennial meeting May 23, 2017, in Geneva, will guide the public-private consortiumâs activities through 2021 & includes new research, capacity building & outreach efforts.

-âNeglected tropical diseases, malaria, & tuberculosis are devastating conditions that disproportionately affect the poorest & most disadvantaged among us,â said WIPO Director General Francis Gurry. âWIPO believes that IP is a powerful tool for stimulating innovation & WIPO Re:Search is our principal effort to ensure that IP supports advances in global health research,â he said.
+âNeglected tropical diseases, malaria, & tuberculosis are devastating conditions that disproportionately affect the poorest & most disadvantaged among us,â said WIPO Director General Francis Gurry. âWIPO believes that IP is a powerful tool for stimulating innovation & WIPO Re:Search is our principal effort to ensure that IP supports advances in international health research,â he said.

 âBVGH will implement…